osoner/countly-documentation/faq/licencing.md

 * [Enterprise Edition](/products/editions/enterprise): Countly Enterprise Edition is a full-featured, open source, customizable, white-labeled, on-premise mobile analytics stack including Countly server, more than 10 SDKs, client API libraries, extensive documentation with support.

 ##What are the licensing terms for Countly Community Edition?
 Please see the [licensing file](https://github.com/Countly/countly-server/blob/master/LICENCE) that comes with installation.
+Due to Countly trademark and logo, Community Edition can only be used in an organization internally for internal (e.g in-house developed) application tracking purposes.

 ## I want to resell Countly and provide value for my ecosystem, how can I do that?
 Countly offers its customers top-notch, proven technology solving mobile business challenges,